Nuggets vs. Suns: Betting Trends, Record ATS, Home/Road Splits

 Additional Nuggets Insights & Trends

-- The Nuggets have a 6-4 record against the spread while going 6-4 overall in their last 10 contests.
+- The Nuggets have gone 6-4 over their last 10 games, with a 6-4 record against the spread in that span.

-- The Nuggets have hit the over in five of their past 10 outings.
+- The Nuggets have gone over the total in six of their last 10 games.

 - Denver is 38-17 against the spread and 47-8 overall when scoring more than 111.6 points.